 VxFS uses an aggressive allocation policy for allocating extents to files.
 It also allows an application to pre-allocate space or request contiguous space.
 This results in improved I/O performance and less file system overhead for performing allocations.
 For an extending write operation, the policy attempts to extend the previously allocated extent by the size of the write operation or larger.
-Larger allocation is attempted when consecutive extending write operations, a new disjoint extent is allocated.
+Larger allocation is attempted when consecutive extending write operations are detected.
+If the last extent cannot be extended to satisfy the entire write operation, a new disjoint extent is allocated.
 This policy leaves excess allocation that will be trimmed at the last close of the file or if the file is not written to for some amount of time.
 The file system can still be fragmented with too many non-contiguous extents, especially file systems of smaller size.